jsapp352/academic-kickstart/content/home/background.md

 ## Problem

 - Many useful software-based neural network models are too large and slow to be implemented on mobile devices.
-Hardware-based neural network accelerators may soon allow these tasks to run on phones and tablets without sending data to the cloud.
+Hardware-based neural network accelerators may soon allow these models to run on phones and tablets without sending data to the cloud.

 - We were interested in building an experimental hardware-based neural network, but all of the research designs that we found used hardware that is not yet commercially available, such as memristor crossbar arrays.